123 Apple Ln.

 Informational

-3.3 · Tile Condition
+3.3 · Tile/Roof-Covering Condition

 The roof is in acceptable condition, but this is not a guarantee against leaks.
 For a guarantee, you would need to have a roofing company perform a water-test and issue a roof certification.